Bastardkb/bastardkb.github.io/bg_charybdis/05diodes.md

 ![](../assets/pics/guides/charybdis/17.jpg)

+# Left side - Plate
-# Left side - Plate - required parts
+## Left side - Plate - required parts

 Now that we finished preparing the right side, we will continue and prepare the **left side**.